LABYRINTH WALK – FRIDAY, APRIL 13th – PARISH HALL – 10:00 am Gail Smith+

 The Church of the Holy Spirit is fortunate to have a beautiful canvas labyrinth for use as a prayer tool.
 Themed meditative walks with selected music and theological focus are offered on the second Friday of every month.

-Dr. Margaret Rappaport, Veriditas-certified labyrinth facilitator, offers a brief instructive introduction to each walk.
-Darlene T. Hagon, CHS Director of Music/Labyrinth, presents inspirational music to enhance the theme of each walk.
-Rev. Anne Koehler shares a theological reflection to connect participants to the deeper meaning of the walk experience.
-All are welcome, even if you simply sit, listen to the music, and quietly meditate in the inviting, candlelit space of the Parish Hall.
+Each walk will include a brief introduction based on the theme for the week along with a theological reflection to connect participants to the deeper meaning of the walk experience.
+All are welcome, even if you simply sit and quietly meditate in the inviting, space of the Parish Hall.